 Divorce with contested custody

-Katie’s client – a father involved in a high-conflict custody dispute – needed help when the court-appointed Guardian ad Litem’s report recommended shared custody of the couple’s minor children.
-While shared custody is usually preferred, Katie’s client did not believe it was in his children’s best interests.
+A father involved in a high-conflict custody dispute needed help when the court-appointed Guardian ad Litem’s report recommended shared custody of the couple’s minor children.
+While shared custody is usually preferred, the client did not believe it was in his children’s best interests.
 “We went to trial in Worcester Probate Court,” Katie explained, “where we were able to demonstrate to the judge that shared custody was not appropriate.”
-Katie successfully argued that the Guardian ad Litem‘s recommendation for shared custody was not supported by the evidence, and her client was awarded sole physical custody.
+Katie successfully argued that the Guardian ad Litem‘s recommendation for shared custody was not supported by the evidence, and the client was awarded sole physical custody.

 Defending a client’s ability to travel internationally under a shared custody agreement

-When a couple, an immigrant parent who moved to the U.S. and a U.S. citizen, were divorcing, the other parent sought to completely restrict the ability of Katie’s client to travel internationally with their children, including to her home country.
-“The opposing side called an expert to testify on international law,” Katie noted, “who tried to introduce a report and testimony about my client’s character, both of which I precluded.”
-Katie tried the case and, with the expert neutralized, received a judgment that would ultimately allow her client to travel abroad with the children.
+When a couple, an immigrant parent who moved to the U.S. and a U.S. citizen, were divorcing, the other parent sought to completely restrict the ability of the firm’s client to travel internationally with their children, including to her home country.
+“The opposing side called an expert to testify on international law,” Katie noted, “who tried to introduce a report and testimony about our client’s character, both of which I precluded.”
+Katie tried the case and, with the expert neutralized, received a judgment that would ultimately allow the firm’s client to travel abroad with the children.

 - Resolved a highly litigious divorce matter involving complex issues of custody/parenting time, as well as a division of property involving corporate entities and both commercial and residential real estate.

-- After months of litigation, Katie negotiated a settlement for her client, which allowed for consistent visits with his elderly mother.
+- After months of litigation, Katie negotiated a settlement for the firm’s client, which allowed for consistent visits with his elderly mother.
 The agreement also included multiple provisions intended to allow for financial transparency.
 With a final agreement in place, any violations can and will be enforced through the Court.